ldoguin/segmentio-jira-plugin/README.md

 segmentio-jira-plugin
 =====================

-Plugin to enable segment io on a Jira Instance
+Plugin to enable segment.io on a Jira Instance.